 Spread of infection from one person, object or place to another.

 The process of removing, or killing pathogens on an item or surface to make it safe for handling, re-use or disposal, by cleaning, disinfection and/or sterilisation.

 A chemical cleansing agent that can dissolve oils and remove dirt.

 Passing looser more frequent stools than is normal for the individual.

 Spread of infectious agents from one person to another by direct skin-to-skin contact.

 A chemical used to reduce the number of infectious agents from an object or surface to a level that means they are not harmful to health.

-A process, for example using a chemical disinfectant, to reduce the number of infectious agents from an object or surface to a level that means they are not harmful to your health.
+The treatment of surfaces/equipment using physical or chemical means, for example using a chemical disinfectant, to reduce the number of infectious agents from an object or surface to a level at which they are not harmful to health.

 - Domestic waste

 Waste produced in the care setting that is similar to waste produced in the home.